Prostitution in the United Kingdom: Street prostitution

 It is an offence to loiter or solicit persistently in a street or public place for the purpose of offering one's services as a prostitute.
 The term "prostitute" is defined as someone who has offered or provided sexual services to another person in return for a financial arrangement on at least one previous occasion.

 The laws on soliciting and loitering for the purposes of prostitution were amended by the 2009 act.
 The main differences involve the shifting of focus from the prostitutes to the customers.
 Before 1 April 2010, it was illegal for a customer to kerb crawl/solicit only if this was done "persistently", or "in a manner likely to cause annoyance".
 Today, all forms of public solicitation by a customer are illegal, regardless of the manner in which the prostitute was solicited.
 Kerb crawling is a summary-only offence limited to a fine.

-The act also makes it an offence for someone to pay or promise to pay a prostitute who has been subject to "exploitive conduct".
+The act also makes it an offence for someone to pay or promise to pay a prostitute who has been subject to "exploitative conduct".

 The law now applies to male as well as female prostitutes because the term "common prostitute" has been replaced with "person".
 Before 1 April 2010, a prostitute was committing a crime by soliciting/loitering in a public place more than once in a period of one month.
 Today, he/she commits a crime if he/she does it more than once in a period of three months.
 Sentencing options for loitering available to the courts include a fine of up to £1000, the issuing of a Criminal behaviour order and the requirement to attend rehabilitation meetings using an Engagement and Support Order.

 Police enforcement of street soliciting is discretionary and is left to local police priorities and frameworks.
-Crown Prosecution Service (CPS) and National Policing Guidelines do not encourage enforcement of the law against adult prostitutes or their clients but rather those who exploit prostitutes for financial gain (eg, “Pimps”).
+Crown Prosecution Service (CPS) and National Policing Guidelines do not encourage enforcement of the law against adult prostitutes or their clients but rather those who exploit prostitutes for financial gain (e.g. "pimps").